 This new and better gallery block treats each image as an individual block, meaning that its design tool is similar to the image block, including alt text and links for each image.

-Furthermore, the customizable border-radius property and duotone filter are now applicable for each image
+Furthermore, the customizable border-radius property and duotone filter are now applicable to each image

 Global Styles: A Graphic Interface for theme.json